 The UCMS technique differs greatly from the industry practice shown on page 2.

-The UCMS Scoreard Matrix uses multiple scorecards set up in a grid format.
-The underlying principal is to combine both applicant supplied information with public data records, private data records and communal credit data.
+supplied information with public data records, private data records and communal credit data.
 The result: the ablility to evaluate loan applicants and make better credit decisions.

-Larry Chiang, founder of UCMS in 1989, utilized a solid-liquid-gas thermodynamics model as the basis for the credit scoring model.
+solid-liquid-gas thermodynamics model as the basis for the credit scoring model.